To create a Change Order Request (COR) for a prime contract.

 ImportantA COR requires that your project's Prime Contracts tool is configured to use the three (3) tier change order setting.
 1- and 2- tier change order configurations do NOT support the use of CORs.
-See What are the different change order tiers?
+See What are the different change order tier settings in Project Financials?

 Things to Consider